Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

 ### Selective Transfer
 Select specific fault categories within the dataset to create a sub-dataset for transfer.
 Use the format "dataset-numbers" to select fault categories, where 'numbers' refers to specific faults.

-For example, consider the sample datasets in the 'Releases' named `Dataset-TL-FD-Library.zip`: Transfer from CWRU (inner, normal, and outer faults) to MFPT (inner and normal faults) dataset.
+For example, consider the sample datasets in the 'Releases' named `Dataset-TL-FD-Library`: Transfer from CWRU (inner, normal, and outer faults) to MFPT (inner and normal faults) dataset.
 ```shell
 python train.py --model_name DAN --source CWRU --target MFPT-01 --train_mode single_source --cuda_device 0
 ```